Section 3

 687.1 KM to Santiago

 From the village, the path narrows and becomes steeper.
 Continue up.
-I once had a family of wild boar pass right in front of me, mother, father, and the young ones—moving nonchalantly across the track.
+I once had a family of wild boar pass right in front of me, mother, father, and the young ones, moving nonchalantly across the track.
 They didn’t pay me any attention, just kept moving along.

 As you climb, the views back over Pamplona are epic.
-After about 30 minutes, you will reach the top of Alto del Perdón—the Hill of Forgiveness.
-At the summit stands the striking metal sculpture of pilgrims walking through time.
+After about 30 minutes, you will reach the top of Alto del Perdón, the Hill of Forgiveness.
+At the summit stands the striking metal silhouette sculpture of pilgrims walking through time.
 Monumento al Peregrino is life-size, modern, and unforgettable.
 Installed in the 1990s, it’s one of the most photographed spots on the Camino.
 The inscription reads: “Where the path of the wind meets the path of the stars.”

-There is also a monument of standing stones dedicated to victims of the Spanish Civil War from the local area, its worth stopping here for a moment of reflection before you start your descent.
+There is also a monument of standing stones dedicated to victims of the Spanish Civil War from the local area, it’s worth stopping here for a moment of reflection before you start your descent.

 Utegra

-679.1 KM to Santiago
+679 KM to Santiago

-The hike down from Alto del Perdón is treacherous—steep, rocky, and hard on the knees.
+The hike down from Alto del Perdón is treacherous, steep, rocky, and hard on the knees.
 Take your time.
 After about an hour, the trail flattens out and runs through almond groves and wheat fields.

-I always get a strange feeling at this point—like I’ve finally crossed into Spain.
+I always get a strange feeling at this point, like I’ve finally crossed into Spain.
 I don’t know why.
 Maybe it’s the warmth; this stretch has its own microclimate.
 Maybe it’s the smell of the almond trees.
 But something changes.
 Something settles.
 It feels like Spain proper now.
 After a couple of kilometres, you reach the small village of Uterga, where you’ll find a few albergues and a cafe.

 Eunate